mohanapriyan23/Playwright-Typescript-Demo/README.md

 This repository contains a demo project using Playwright for end-to-end testing.

+The website https://neal.fun/absurd-trolley-problems/ offers a collection of thought-provoking and humorous trolley problem scenarios.
+While automating this site can be an engaging way to practice writing tests with Playwright, it's also worth noting that the scenarios are just plain fun to explore!
+Users are encouraged to try them manually to fully experience the humor and moral dilemmas they present.

 ## Project Structure

 - `playwright.config.ts`: Configuration file for Playwright.